The Dummies’ Guide to Life Insurance

 You might even try shopping 3-4 different insurance companies.
 The problem you’ll run into is subtle differences from one policy to another.
 Some companies use slightly different jargon when describing their products, too.

-My suggestion is to find an independent broker who’s able to work with multiple companies getting you a policy.
+My suggestion is to find an independent broker who’s able to work with multiple life insurance companies to get you a policy.
 You can use our service for this purpose, actually.
 We’re able to shop over 100 different companies to find you the best rates.

 Please get in touch with us if you’d like quotes.
 Even if you think you can’t afford insurance, or if you think you don’t qualify, you’ll be surprised at what’s available.